 Most driving schools will tell you always to use your right foot to brake.
 Nevertheless, braking is an excellent reason to use your left foot, just as auto racers are used to.
 Auto racers prefer to brake with their left foot to keep the car balanced while applying power.

-Braking by the left foot is backed by science because it is safer.
+Braking on the left foot is backed by science because it is safer.
 It would help if you always kept the left foot over the left pedal while the right foot over the right pedal.
 But when it is time to hit the brake, you simply apply pressure on the left foot to reduce the likelihood of committing an error.

 Pierre Paul Driving School is one fully equipped, DMV-approved, and well-reputed school you can consider for your refresher course or first-time driving lessons.